xyberviri/online-interiors/README.md

 ### Note from TayMcKenzieNZ

 I admire Cloudy and Bob's efforts and by no means do I take any credit.
-I have simply continued their legacy in updating this resource for use with interiors featured in the Contracts DLC aka mpsecurity / 2545, as well as added fixes and additional props.
+I have simply continued their legacy in updating this resource for use with interiors featured in the new GTA:Online DLCs, as well as added fixes and additional props.

 These fixes and additions include: